Hundred Regiments Offensive: Casualties

-Impacts
+Outcome

-In September 1940, the First Column General Staff Office issued a victory report titled “News of the Victory of the Hundred Regiments Campaign.”
+In September 1940, the First Column General Staff Office issued a victory report titled "News of the Victory of the Hundred Regiments Campaign."

 The Hundred Regiments Offensive inflicted a substantial setback on the Japanese "cage policy," incapacitating the transportation infrastructure in North China.
 Japanese military records recognized that "losses were substantial, and recovery would necessitate an extended period and significant financial resources," compelling Japan to defer its southward expansion strategy and shift its operational emphasis to quelling Communist troops in North China.
-The campaign effectively dispelled the notion that the Eighth Route Army "only maneuvered but did not engage in combat," thus elevating the stature of both the Chinese Communist Party and the Eighth Route Army.
-Xinhua News Agency disseminated a series of win reports during the campaign, inciting public enthusiasm.
-Civilians commemorated the victory by embellishing returning soldiers with "flowers of honor," fostering a happy and festive ambiance.
-The campaign significantly elevated the morale of the Chinese military and public during a time of national adversity, and it was regarded as a pivotal moment in alleviating the widespread sense of hopelessness.
+In CPC histography, the campaign effectively dispelled the notion that the Eighth Route Army "only maneuvered but did not engage in combat," thus elevating the stature of both the Chinese Communist Party and the Eighth Route Army.
+Xinhua News Agency disseminated a series of victory reports during the campaign, inciting public enthusiasm.
+Civilians commemorated the victory by embellishing returning soldiers with "flowers of honor," fostering a happy and festive atmosphere.
+According to the official history of the Chinese Communist Party, the campaign significantly elevated the morale of the Chinese military and public during a time of national adversity, and it was regarded as a pivotal moment in alleviating the widespread sense of hopelessness.
 The operation garnered significant acclaim from the global anti-fascist coalition.